 - 1. A legally enforceable agreement, such as a lease or residency agreement, for the physical space or ownership of the physical space where the Participant will be residing, that offers the same responsibilities and protections from eviction that tenants have under the Commonwealth's Landlord and Tenant Act of 1951 (68 P.S. §§ 250.101-250.602). - 2.
 To receive scheduled and unscheduled visitors and to communicate and meet privately with individuals of their choice at any time. - 3.
 To send and receive mail and other forms of communication, unopened and unread by others. - 4.
 To have unrestricted and private access to telecommunications. - 5.
-To manage his or her own finances and have access to his or her money.

-- 6. To choose with whom to share a bedroom. - 7.
+To manage his or her own finances and have access to his or her money. - 6.
+To choose with whom to share a bedroom. - 7.
 To furnish and decorate his or her bedroom and the common areas of the home. - 8.
 To lock his or her bedroom door. - 9.
 To decide what and when to eat and have access to food at any time. - 10.
 To make informed health care decisions.

-Providers of Residential Habilitation Services must be licensed under 55 Pa.
-Code Chapter 6400 (Community Homes for Individuals with an Intellectual Disability) or 55 Pa.
-Code Chapter 6500 (Life Sharing Homes) and services cannot be provided in a facility owned by the Participant or a family member of the Participant.
+Providers of Residential Habilitation Services must be licensed under 55 PA Code Chapter 6400 (Community Homes) or 55 PA Code Chapter 6500 (Shared Living Homes) and services cannot be provided in a facility owned by the Participant or a family member of the Participant.

-Facility capacity is limited to two (2) Participants per Life Sharing Home.
+Facility capacity is limited to two (2) individuals per Shared Living Home.
 Facility capacity is limited to four (4) or fewer Participants for Community Homes.